Mmaz1988/xle-glueworkbench-interface/README.md

 - Download the project to your computer.
 No specific path is necessary, as long as you have properly set up XLE and SWI-Prolog.
 This means, you should have added the relevant binaries to your $PATH file, for example, in .bash_profile.
 For further assistance refer to the respective documentations.

-- Put the glueSemWorkbench2.jar file in the top-level project folder.
-Alternatively, specify the path in src/glue.tcl, where "Run Java Glue prover" is written.
+The project contains a version of the GSWB, however, if you are developing on both the XLE side, as well as the prover side, you can specify the path to your own version of the GSWB in src/glue.tcl, where "Run Java Glue prover" is written.
 Replace glueSemWorkbench2.jar with some/directory/glueSemWorkbench2.jar